 One of the main problems with the Australian Shepherd is that they shed hair everywhere, including your house, clothes, car, and bed.
 Breeding the Poodle and Australian Shepherd together creates an Aussiepoo that sheds significantly less hair due to the Poodle genetics.
 In general, the Poodle coat doesn’t shed fur and is great for pet owners who have pet allergies.

 Since the Aussiedoodle isn’t a purebred dog, you’ll need to make sure that you can care for both the Australian Shepherd and Poodle temperaments and personalities.
 These two dog personalities vary quite significantly, so if you get an Aussiepoo, you’ll likely notice that there is a significant mix of genetics that are inherited from the Poodle and Australian Shepherd.
 However, since their genetics can vary so significantly, this is what makes each Aussiedoodle unique and special.

 What is an Aussiepoo?

 When you first think of this Australian Shepherd Poodle mix, it does not make much sense to combine these two different dog personalities together.
-However, the Aussiedoodle has superior genetic traits in that it is low shedding, great for dog owners with pet allergens, and typically the coat is a couple of colors with the most common being the blue merle Aussiedoodle.
+However, the Aussiedoodle has superior genetic traits in that it is low shedding, great for dog owners with pet allergies, and typically the coat is a couple of colors with the most common being the blue merle Aussiedoodle.
 In addition, the Aussiepoo has a great personality that is nonaggressive, extremely intelligent, family friendly, and highly trainable.

 Aussiedoodles don’t have an extremely detailed history, but it’s likely this hybrid breed started in the early 2000s as a way to combat the shedding issues of the Australian Shepherd.
-We do know that Aussiedoodles started after the first Goldendoodle was created in the 1980s to help provide service to blind pet owners with allergies to pets.
+We do know that Aussiedoodles started after the first Goldendoodle was bred in the 1980s to help provide service to blind pet owners with allergies to pets.
 However, the purebred Australian Shepherd and Poodle have extremely long histories by themselves.

 Australian Shepherd History